Appius Claudius Pulcher (consul 54 BC)

-Appius Claudius Pulcher (97 – 49 BC) was a Roman patrician, politician and general in the first century BC.
+Appius Claudius Pulcher (97–49 BC) was a Roman patrician, politician and general in the first century BC.
 He was consul of the Roman Republic in 54 BC.
 He was an expert in Roman law and antiquities, especially the esoteric lore of the augural college of which he was a controversial member.
 He was head of the senior line of the most powerful family of the patrician Claudii.
 The Claudii were one of the five leading families (gentes maiores or "Greater Clans") which had dominated Roman social and political life from the earliest years of the republic.
-He is best known as the recipient of 13 of the extant letters in Cicero's ad Familiares corpus (the whole of book III), which date from winter 53–52 to summer 50 BC.
-Regrettably they do not include any of Appius' replies to Cicero as extant texts of any sort by members of Rome's ruling aristocracy are quite rare, apart from those of Julius Caesar.
+He is best known as the recipient of 13 of the extant letters in Cicero's ad Familiares corpus (the whole of book III), which date from 53 to 50 BC.
+They do not include any of Appius' replies to Cicero.
 He is also well known for being the older brother of the infamous Clodius and Clodia.